charliwest/brewpi-docker/README.md

 # brewpi-docker: docker images to run a BrewPi server

-This docker container runs the web interface and python scripts for BrewPi.
+This docker container runs the web interface and python scripts for BrewPi, with added parts for the iSpindel.

 We have an image based on Ubuntu 16.04 and an image based on raspbian.
+(Currently this branch is only tested on ubuntu, I will get to raspbian soon)

-To deploy a brewpi container, take these steps:
+~~To deploy a brewpi container, take these steps:

-For a raspberry pi (running hypriot)
+~~For a raspberry pi (running hypriot)
 ------------------------------------
-Get the latest raspbian based image image
+~~Get the latest raspbian based image image
 ```
 docker pull brewpi/brewpi-raspbian
 ```